A Doctoral programme that inspires sustainable business thinking

 Seminars and conferences

 Being part of the School’s inspirational research community is a crucial aspect of the doctoral experience – as is gaining familiarity with cutting edge research from world-leading academics.
-Our three research departments run seminars where internal and external academics discuss their latest work.
+Our research departments run seminars where internal and external academics discuss their latest work.
 As well as providing insight into yet-to-be-published research, the seminars offer networking opportunities and visiting academics often lead special topic workshops for research students.
 The Doctoral programme also supports the participation of research students in international conferences where you can present your own research and participate in doctoral consortia.

 Late Stage Review